-The SA8000 e-learning module was developed to improve our understanding of the SA8000 standard, its people-focused management system, and to help answer questions.
-People are our most valuable asset and this standard and module are centered on our employees and how we treat them within the workplace.
-At sites with SA8000 certification in France, the Netherlands, and the UK this module is part of the induction program for all employees.
-The module has been introduced in Russia as well.
+The SA8000 e-learning module was developed to improve (vinyl) collections. our understanding of the SA8000 standard, its peoplefocused management system, and to help answer questions.
+NEXT STEPS People are our most valuable asset and this standard and module are centered on our employees and how we treat In the Flooring Systems strategy, the people objectives include programs to: them within the workplace.
+At sites with SA8000 certification in France, the Netherlands, and the UK this module is part of • improve and standardize knowledge and skills in the the induction program for all employees.
+The module has division, as well as been introduced in Russia as well.